 Last 10 minutes:

-- Edit your video.
-Once the file is on my computer I edit it using Final Cut Pro X, but you can actually do your editing directly on Youtube.
-YouTube allows you to make simple cuts and add transitions, title bars and even FREE stock music to your videos right on the site.
+Once the file is on my computer I edit it using Final Cut Pro X. For simple touches, you can actually do your video editing directly on Youtube, or use a simple video editing tool like Fastreel.
+YouTube allows you to make simple cuts and add transitions, title bars, and even FREE stock music to your videos right on the site.

 How to edit your video in YouTube:

 - Upload your video and set it to unlisted so that you can make changes without being visible.